computational chemistry toolkit

 - data extraction: geometries, energies, molecular properties (e.g. charges or NMR shieldings), or geometric parameters (distances, angles, dihedrals) from output files

-- data analysis: easy export to pandas for statistical analysis or visualization
+- data analysis: easy export for statistical analysis or visualization

 cctk is easy to install!
 It should work on any system where Python works.